Purpose: Learn what it means when a feature, carrier or integration is marked as beta.

 Open or closed beta testing

-Closed testing is when we release the update to a select group of users via our Beta Community.
+Closed testing is when we release the update to a select group of users via our Sendcloud Customer Outreach Programme (SCOPE).
 We want to be sure that new features are thoroughly tested to limit the chance that you'll encounter any disruptions to your workflow.
-Sometimes you'll see a message in the Helpcenter that a feature is only available to beta testers.
+Sometimes you'll see a message in the Help Center that a feature is only available in beta.

 Open testing is when we release the feature, carrier or integration to all users, but under the beta tag: